Elderly man playing guitar for a delighted older woman.

 • Avoid being exposed to air pollutants and allergens when you can.
 Exercise indoors when air pollution levels are high.

-• Wear a mask or scarf wrapped around your nose and mouth if you exercise in cold weather.
+• Wear a loose-fitting mask or scarf wrapped around your nose and mouth if you exercise in cold weather.
 This may help warm and moisten the air you breathe in.

 • Warm up before strenuous exercise.
 And slowly increase your activity.